News & Blog: Personal Insurance

 Apr 24, 2018 Free Renter Insurance Pt.
 2

 Buy Renter Insurance, Pay $0 additional for overall insurance So – refer to Part #1: Growing up is Expensive! – Can I get Free Renter’s insurance? to remind yourself of Mark’s situation.
 It is true, growing up can be expensive, but let’s see what Mark’s insurance broker, Jack B. Wicked has to say about that.
 “Mark, so as I said, the initial price for insurance for renters is $350, but I have some really good news for you.
 By combining your car insurance and your tenants insurance with the same insurance company, I can get you a discount on both.”
-Not fully understanding, but frustrated with how he is going to get through each month with less money, Mark asks his Broker…Read More
+Not fully understanding, but frustrated with how he is going to get through each month with less money, Mark asks…Read More

 Mar 28, 2018 Free Renter Insurance